pedestal/pedestal/app/docs/design-spec.md

 of this efficiently without writing overly complex code?
 Providing a good answer to these questions is the goal of Pedestal.

-We often use simple examples such as clicking a button an showing a counter increment on a screen to illustrate what the various parts will do and how they fit together.
+We often use simple examples such as clicking a button and showing a counter increment on a screen to illustrate what the various parts will do and how they fit together.
 These are not motivating examples.
 For applications this simple, you don't need Pedestal.
 A